TOWN OF MIDDLEBURY PURCHASING AND BIDDING PROCEDURE

 AWARDING OF CONTRACTS

-be supplied in conformity with the specifications and their suitability to the requirements of the Town Department involved.
-In the event any bidder shall refuse to accept within a time specified by
+in conformity with the specifications and their suitability to the requirements of the Town Department involved.
+In the event any bidder shall refuse to accept within a time specified by the a

 The First Selectman shall have the power, when he deems the interests of the Town are best served: to reject any and all bids and award the contracts to the most qualified bidder(s); to waive any informality; or to accept an alternative proposal approved of by the Board of Selectmen.
 In the case of a tie bid, the award shall be made to the bidder who has performed previous work for the Town provided all the work performed was satisfactory.